mani-zenteiq-ai/zenvin-flight-path-simulator/README.md

 ## **2️⃣ Simulating and Visualizing Flights**
 ### **Script: `simulate_flights.py`**
-This script reads flight data from a CSV file, simulates movement, and overlays the flight paths on an **interactive folium map**.
+This script reads flight data from a CSV file, simulates movement, saves flight position data at **each timestep**, and overlays the flight paths on an **interactive folium map**.

 ### **Usage**
 ```bash